 A lot of our clients have Care First/Blue Cross/Blue Shield liens.
 In my office, we talk about "Blue Cross Blue Shield liens" but it is really a misnomer.
 Technically, the health care provider does not have a lien.
 What they have is a contractual agreement with you that if you are injured by a third party and that party makes payment for your medical bills, you will pay them back.

 The health insurer will do more than just cut off future coverage.
-It will likely retract all of its payments to the health care providers.
+It will likely retract all of its payments to the healthcare providers.
 When this happens, the client loses the "health insurance paid for it" discount, which means it may be obligated pay the full amount in some, probably most, cases.
 Moreover, you can expect Care First to file a lawsuit to get their money.
 At least in Maryland, CareFirst is relatively easy to deal with on these lien issues (Eugene Seidel's office in Baltimore handles most non-federal Care First subrogation claims).
-But they demand to be treated fairly and I would expect consequences if you are not.
+But they demand to be treated fairly and you should expect consequences if you are not.
 If you lie or mislead any lienholder, you will never again get the benefit of the doubt.

 Keep in mind that these are general rules that may vary from state-to-state.
 You will want to speak to an accident lawyer who knows the law in your jurisdiction.
 We are writing about Maryland personal injury cases.Getting Help from a Lawyer

 We guide our clients through this process with health insurance liens.
-We have done it hundreds of times and have saved our clients literally millions of dollars by getting reductions in their liens and doing it in the right way so it does not come back to bite them.
+We have done it hundreds of times and have saved our clients literally millions of dollars by getting reductions in their liens.
+Our lawyers do it in the right way so it does not come back to bite them.
 If you have been injured in an accident or by medical malpractice, call one of our lawyers at 800-553-8082.
 We handle accident lawsuits throughout the United States.
 You can also get a free no obligation online consultation.